Last Updated on

 Being built on various hills, San Francisco has a number of viewpoints for magnificent vistas of the city and the bay.
-Here are our Top 5 views:
+Here are five of the best views of San Francisco:

 Coit Tower, which sits atop Telegraph Hill, offers both fabulous views from the top in addition to some fantastic murals inside.
 Even without entering the tower, the views from the 284 foot-high Telegraph Hill stretch over much of San Francisco.
 You can walk there easily from Fisherman’s Wharf or Chinatown and overlook the entire San Francisco Bay, the Golden Gate Bridge, the Bay Bridge, Alcatraz and the Financial District.